Lowrey "Festival" model FL

 It really is that easy, since the chassis is hinged at the back and held by clips towards the front.
 The swell manual also hinges upwards in exactly the same way, though make sure to put back the quality control section first:

 This makes it possible to access the great-manual keyswitches, as was necessary in the next repair described.
-Incredible ease-of-service, and beautiful build!
+Phenomenal ease-of-service, and beautiful build!

 Some upper manual notes sustained even with SUSTAIN off (and STACCATO off)